 1. Risks caused by changes in the management environment

 The businesses of the Group such as real estate leasing, real estate sales, facility management, real estate agency and real estate management are susceptible to business trends in Japan and overseas, interest rate movements, corporate performance, consumer spending, employment and income conditions, real estate market conditions, the competitive environment, policy changes by the Japanese government and the Bank of Japan, conditions in operating areas centered on metropolitan Tokyo and other factors.
 Those factors may adversely affect the profitability and earnings strength of each business, and the value of assets held.

 2. Risks caused by interest rate fluctuations

 The Group is borrowing money from financial institutions and raising funds by means including corporate bond issuance to secure funds for its operations such as real estate development, in addition to using funds on hand.
-The balance of the Group’s interest-bearing debt and its debt-equity ratio are 1,210,376 million yen and 2.6 times, respectively, as of March 31, 2018.
+The balance of the Group’s interest-bearing debt and its debt-equity ratio are 1,289.8 billion yen and 2.3 times, respectively, as of March 31, 2019.
 To minimize the burden of interest expenses and the effects of interest rate fluctuations, in financing, the Group relies mostly on long-term loans for its interest-bearing debt and uses variable rates for certain project loans while using fixed rates for most other projects, depending on the financial situation.
 The effect of any future rise in interest rates on operating results will therefore be relatively limited in the short term, but potentially significant in the medium to long terms.